openvinotoolkit/open_model_zoo/tools/accuracy_checker/openvino/tools/accuracy_checker/launcher/openvino_launcher_readme.md

 # How to configure OpenVINO™ launcher

 OpenVINO™ launcher is one of the supported wrappers for easily launching models within Accuracy Checker tool.
-This launcher uses OpenVINO™ Inference Engine as inference backend and accepts for executing networks in OpenVINO™ supported formats.
+This launcher uses OpenVINO™ Inference Engine with support API 2.0 as inference backend and accepts for executing networks in OpenVINO™ supported formats.

-**Note:** Since OpenVINO™ 2022.1, API used as base for this launcher is deprecated, for usage new APO you can specify `--use_new_api True` in command line.
-More details about launcher with OpenVINO 2.0 API support can be found [here](openvino_launcher_readme.md)
-For enabling OpenVINO™ launcher you need to add `framework: dlsdk` in launchers section of your configuration file and provide following parameters:
+For enabling OpenVINO™ launcher you need to add `framework: openvino` in launchers section of your configuration file and provide following parameters:

 * `device` - specifies which device will be used for infer.
 Supported: `CPU`, `GPU`, `GNA`, `MYRIAD`, `HDDL`, Heterogeneous plugin as `HETERO:target_device,fallback_device` and Multi device plugin as `MULTI:target_device1,target_device2`.